 In related news, another study recently found that having multiple sexual partners prior to marriage significantly increases the chances of getting divorced.
 The Washington Post also revealed that overall divorce rates remain on a 30-year decline from their peak in the early 1980s.

 So when is the best age to get married?
 According to Wolfinger’s study, it may be somewhere between the ages of 20 and 30.
-But time will tell if these findings that challenges the conventional wisdom that it is better to marry older will yield consistent results in the years to come.
+But time will tell if these findings that challenge the conventional wisdom that it is better to marry older will yield consistent results in the years to come.